 Jason Tucker: Receivers Coach

-Tucker most recently served as wide receivers coach with the Edmonton Eskimos in 2019, a year where both Greg Ellingson and Ricky Collins Jr. had over 1,000 receiving yards.
+Tucker most recently served as wide receivers coach with the Edmonton Football Team in 2019, a year where both Greg Ellingson and Ricky Collins Jr. had over 1,000 receiving yards.

-The three-time CFL All-star began his coaching career with the Eskimos from 2009-10 (wide receivers) before three seasons (2012-14) in the same role with the Saskatchewan Roughriders.
+The three-time CFL All-star began his coaching career Edmonton from 2009-10 (wide receivers) before three seasons (2012-14) in the same role with the Saskatchewan Roughriders.
 Along with earning a Grey Cup ring in 2013, Tucker helped Chris Getzlaf, Weston Dressler and Taj Smith each eclipse the 1,000-yard mark in that championship season.